 PMS (premenstrual syndrome) sucks.
 That’s not medical jargon, that’s just the way it is.
-Once a month, up to three-quarters of women experience physical or emotional discomfort or pain which can last up to 14 days (two weeks!!).
+Once a month, up to three-quarters of women experience physical or emotional discomfort or pain which can last up to 14 days (seriously.
+14 days.)
 Over 150 symptoms of PMS have been identified but the most common symptoms are:

 - Decreased energy